TYPO3-svn-archive/sk_calendar/readme.txt

 Special Thanks to:
 Jan Wischnat - for bugging me with BE-Conformity ("There has to be a way to do this with normal BE-Functions").
 Sven Wilhelm - for explaining the concept of abstract PHP-Classes to me by using colored candy as an example.
-Nils Teller - for having always an open ear / chatwindow for imminent problems.
+Rainer Sudhölter - for testing and writing the german Documentation Nils Teller - for having always an open ear / chatwindow for imminent problems.
 All Sponsors that helped developing sk_calendar
 All People testing and giving feedback to the calendar